 At the heart of every successful email campaign is a sound plan.
 Identifying the ”who, what, when, and how” of your Valentine’s Day emails starts well before your messages arrive in inboxes to surprise and delight subscribers.

-Identify what your Valentine’s Day theme will be and your email campaign objectives.
+Start by identifying what your Valentine’s Day theme will be and your email campaign objectives.
+Define your conversion goals and KPIs.

 💓Coordinate your Valentine’s Day marketing campaigns across channels